philippinespire/pire_cssl_data_processing/README.md

 #settings for filters 04, 14, 05, 16, 13 & 17 should match the settings used when filtering the original VCF file
 sbatch ../../scripts/fltrVCF.sbatch config.fltr.ind.cssl.mono
 ```

+---

+## 3. Filter the VCF for polymorphic loci

 Next, set-up filtering for polymorphic sites only.
 Make a `polymorphic_filter` directory in `mkVCF_monomorphic` and copy the `config.fltr.ind.cssl.poly` file over.